-But the University of Kansas is committed to producing well-rounded business leaders, so students in the online MBA program are able to take classes across the focus areas of Marketing and Finance as well.
+The University of Kansas is committed to producing well-rounded business leaders, and our curriculum offers numerous elective options to help you customize your business education.
 Learn more about the KU School of Business online MBA program to take the first step toward effective business leadership.

 1 Retrieved on April 30, 2018, from www.bls.gov/ooh/management/